 P&G is already doing the hard work of creating a sustainable future for their brands.
 And they wanted to highlight their efforts while engaging conference attendees.
 So P&G came to ISL with a challenge: create a show-stopping experiential activation to highlight P&G's sustainability efforts across six brands.
 In just eight weeks.

 After diving into research, we found that P&G brands are legitimately changing the world through product innovation.
-But many everyday people (like us, before this project) don't know!
-So we anchored our messaging around "What If" questions, asking questions as if they were aspirational statements only to reveal that each story is an existing P&G innovation.
+But many everyday people (like us, before this project) have no idea.
+So we anchored our messaging around "What Ifs", asking questions as if they were aspirational statements only to reveal that each story is an existing P&G innovation.

 Questions included, "What if your toilet paper helped keep forests healthy?" for Charmin, which is made from 100% reliably sourced material and which plants at least one tree for each tree the brand uses.

 We created immersive brand stories for six of P&G's brands that are leading the way when it comes to sustainability efforts.
 My role included overall art direction, script writing, and directing our illustration and animation partners, helping the team bring the activation to life.

 Upon entry, the room looks somewhat like a laundry room / bathroom combo, as that's where most of these products live.
 It's mostly white, with intriguing questions throughout: "What if your favorite toilet paper helped keep forests healthy?"